changetocoding/PyLoreKelly/Week9/Readme.md

 ## Homework

 ### Recreate the dictionary class with some changes
-1. Add a remove method
+1. Add a remove method to remove the value for a given key

 ### Create your own string builder class